Origin: African, Nigerian

 Method: Grill, Smoker, Open Fire

-Most African countries have their own version of Jollof Rice and Party Rice with small differences and variations.
-Our favorite thus far has been the Nigerian Party Rice, and that is the basis for our recipe here.
+Most African countries have their own version of Jollof rice and Party Rice with small differences and variations.
+Our favorite thus far has been the Nigerian Party Rice, and that is the basis for our smoked Jollof recipe here.
 Nigerian Jollof uses a sturdier long grain rice, that serves as a perfect vessel to soak up all of the wonderful flavors of the dish.

 Making the Nigerian Party Rice